rajeshphy/blog/_posts/2023-08-06-chatGPT-in-Terminal.markdown

 date:   2023-08-06 19:00:00 +0530
 background: '/img/nainital-2019-03/nainital-2019-03-x2.jpg'
 ---

-# Introducing GPT-CLI: Empower Your Terminal with AI Magic!
 <img src="{{"/img/posts/terminal.jpg" | relative_url }}" alt="GitHub Token Generator" style="max-width:100%;">

 Are you tired of switching between your code editor and the browser to find that elusive piece of code or command?
 Say hello to GPT-CLI, the ultimate command-line productivity tool that brings the power of OpenAI’s ChatGPT (GPT-3.5) right to your terminal!
 GPT-CLI streamlines your development process by generating shell commands, code snippets, and more, helping you boost productivity and code like a wizard.